alphafox02/neumodvb/docs/lnbs.md

   even in another USB slot, neumoDVB will detect its presence and allow the card to be used with the LNB, without any reconfiguration by the user.
 Also, these connections are stable against adapter renumbering.

-* `pol type`.
+* `POL type`.
 HV for a regular linear LNB, LR for a regular circular one.
 The other options indicate LNBs with swapped polarizations.
 E.g., a linear LNB rotated by 90 degrees or a circular one in which the depolarizing plate is rotated by 90 degrees.

+* `unicable`. **Editable** This indicates which u`unicable` channels the  LNB is allowed to use when in `unicable` mode.
+In the screenshot, the LNB can use four channels with ids 0,1,2,3.
+The parameters of these channels can be set using the `unicable channel dialog`, which will appear after double-clicking while in `editing mode`.
+Typically one user (e.g., neumoDVB) uses one channel, but using multiple channels allows receiving multiple muxes simultaneously over the same cable.

 * `prio`. **Editable** Change this to give preference to some LNBs when multiple ones can tune to the same satellite.
 LNBs with higher values are used preferentially. -1 means "default priority"